sriharilakshmanan/react-hooks-starter/README.md

 # react-hooks-starter
-React Hooks Demo Project that implements all the frequently used Hooks.
+React Hooks Demo Project that implements all the frequently used Hooks like useState, useEffect, useCallback, useReducer, useRef, useContext.
 ## Available Scripts

 In the project directory, you can run: